yieldprotocol/addendum-docs/COOKBOOK.md

 ### Remove liquidity, repay and sell

-If there is a small amount of debt to repay, it might be best for the user to repay it with fyToken from the burn, and then receive the fyToken surplus.
+If there is a small amount of debt to repay, it might be best for the user to repay it with fyToken from the burn.
+The fyToken surplus can then be sold in the same pool.

 ```
   await router.batch([